Destrehan Plantation: Jean-Noël Destréhan (1754–1823)

-Upon Robin de Logny's death in December 1792, the plantation was purchased at auction by his son-in-law, Jean Noël Destréhan, who had married Marie-Claude Céleste Eléonore Robin de Logny (1770–1824), in 1786.
-The Destréhans had a total of 14 children, which required the addition of two semi-detached wings, or garçonnières, for their sons and the enclosure of the ground floor.
+Upon de Logny's death in December 1792, the plantation was purchased at auction by his son-in-law, Jean Noël Destréhan, who had married Marie-Claude Céleste Eléonore Robin de Logny (1770–1824) in 1786.
+The Destréhans had 14 children, which required the addition of two semi-detached wings, or garçonnières, for their sons and the enclosure of the ground floor.

-In the 1790s due to crop failures and indigo blight, Destréhan began cultivating sugarcane, after his brother-in-law, Étienne de Boré, perfected the granulation of sugar to make it a profitable cash crop.
+In the 1790s due to crop failures and indigo blight, Destréhan began cultivating sugarcane, after his brother-in-law Étienne de Boré had perfected the granulation of sugar to make it a profitable cash crop.
 Destrehan Plantation became the leading sugar producer in St. Charles Parish in 1803.

-After the Louisiana Purchase, when the former colony had become a U.S. territory, the Destrehan Plantation was involved in a major slave revolt, the 1811 German Coast Uprising.
-Jean-Noël Destrehan was appointed to the parish tribunal by Judge Pierre Bauchet St. Martin, as one of five or six men who were to interrogate the accused rebels.
+After the Louisiana Purchase which has sold from Napoleon's France to the newly established young United States in 1803 when the former colony had become a U.S. territory, because of the Haitian Revolution by a massive slave uprising under Toussaint Louverture, Jean-Jacques Dessalines and Henri Christophe that led Saint-Domingue to declare independence from France on 1 January 1804, which renamed "Ayiti" (Haiti) meaning "Land of High Mountains" after the indigenous Taíno word that honored the island's original inhabitants, Haiti became the world's first and oldest free black-led country in both the Americas and in the New World.
+The white French planters fled to Louisiana by way of Cuba, bringing thousands of enslaved people with them to New Orleans.
+However, a key historical correction is that the people arriving from the Spanish colony were actually these same French colonists and their slaves.
+The Destrehan Plantation was involved in a major slave revolt, the 1811 German Coast Uprising Destrehan was appointed to the parish tribunal by Judge Pierre Bauchet St. Martin, as one of five or six men who were to interrogate the accused rebels.

 Three swift trials were conducted, one in St. John the Baptist Parish, one at Destrehan Plantation (St. Charles Parish), and the third in New Orleans (Orleans Parish).
 Local justice was yet based on the traditional French system, which did not provide for a fair and impartial trial or an opportunity for appeal of a court's ruling.
 (In addition, the judges were slave owners.)

-The Destrehan tribunal resulted in the immediate execution of eighteen rebels (reportedly by firing squad), including at three of Jean-Noël's former slaves.
+The Destrehan tribunal resulted in the immediate execution of 18 rebels (reportedly by firing squad), including at three of Jean-Noël's former slaves.